There Is Still Room For Bath & Body Works Inc. (BBWI) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Ratios:

-Our analysis of BBWI’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 34.38 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 15.55.
+For a better understanding of BBWI, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 37.57 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 17.00.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.50 and its Current Ratio is at 1.30.

 Upgrades & Downgrades